DMTris/pizzaparlor/README.md

 Homepage (index.html) with links to the other pages.

-Contact form that submits name, email, and a message to http://www.stonecoldprofessor.com/1430/pizza-form/contact-process.php
+Contact form that submits name, email, and a message to http://www.stonecoldprofessor.com/1430/pizza-form/contact-process.php -- the above URL is just a site my class is using for testing

-  # the above URL is just a site my class is using for testing
+This site is currently hosted at: https://cool1430.000webhostapp.com/csis1430/pizza-1/